Daniel Hellmann: Career in interdisciplinary arts and as an activist

 After two decades with a focus on classical music, Hellmann moved away from opera and towards motion theater and dance.
 He later explained how he felt that the mere interpretation of other people's works was too limiting and that the themes of opera were too far away from his own life and reality.
 Thus he started taking courses in theater/performance at the University of the Arts Bern in 2010, attending workshops by Brussels-based playing-company Peeping Tom and others.
 In 2012, he earned another MA in Bern.

 Also in 2012 Hellmann co-founded the collective 3art3 Company.
 Its first project – «K.» – went on stage the same year as a cooperation with Vietnamese choreographer Quan Bui Ngoc.
-According to media reports, the title was an abbreviation for collective (Kollektiv in German) or cameraderie (Kameradschaft in German).
-As in an archaic kind of ecstacy, it dealt with group dynamics, violence and love.
+According to media reports, the title was an abbreviation for collective (Kollektiv in German) or camaraderie (Kameradschaft in German).
+As in an archaic kind of ecstasy, it dealt with group dynamics, violence and love.
 The debut of the company received the award of recognition from the city of Zurich as well as an award by the association of Swiss writers.
 In 2014, it was followed by Untold – a piece about untold and suppressed issues – in another cooperation with Ngoc.
 The daily NZZ praised it in its review as «an almost perfect piece of work».
 In the same year, Hellmann collaborated with Swiss theater director Ursina Greuel and pianist Samuel Fried to create Nach Lampedusa – Wandererfantasien ("To Lampedusa – Fantasies of a Wanderer"), a music-theatre piece about the situation of asylum seekers in Switzerland.

 Since 2014 Hellmann became known to a wider public through his solo-project Full Service.
 Over the following four years, he realised this interactive performance altogether 55 times in 22 cities, mainly in Switzerland, but also in Belgium, Germany, France, Hong Kong, Japan, the Philippines, Spain, Thailand and the United States.
 Hellmann offered to by-passers to execute any service to them, at once and on-site in a tent, provided that both sides could agree on the conditions within the applicable legal framework and on the price.
 He executed altogether 665 services and thus earned the equivalent of €8,776.
 The project was meant to explore capitalist exchange rates of money and power in interpersonal relationships and to illustrate that there is basically no difference between sex work and other professions.
 However, in the end he was barely asked for sexual services.

 From 2015 on, Hellmann continued to deal with this subject through his character Traumboy ("dream boy"): as a male prostitute he confronted his audiences with the stereotypes surrounding sex work to demystify the issue and to thus fight against the social stigma associated with that profession.
 The solo performance, which was a mix of fiction and documentation, was selected to be part of the Swiss contribution to the Festival d'Avignon and the Edinburgh Festival Fringe.